Datttta/My_Notes/New words.md

 === *New words* ===

-1. (rant about nostalgia)
-5. (tradução)
-4. make out (make out with each other)
+1. make out (make out with each other)
-5. bitrate
+2. bitrate
-6. gait
+3. gait
-7. pompous
+4. pompous
-8. in the cards.
+5. in the cards.
-9. overlocked
+6. overlocked
-10. lofty
+7. lofty